 This is why we created CheckYourFood.com

-Sign up for a free no risk trial here, and see how you can improve your health by harnessing the power of micronutrients.
+Join here for FREE and see how you can improve your health by harnessing the power of micronutrients.

 Director - Nutrient expert, researcher & data miner

 I am responsible for the scientific research and data oversight at the CheckYourFood Group.
 A great journey of discovery for me as I uncover the myriad of goodness that natural food contains and facilitate others to promote health and wellbeing.